danovity/time_track_app_graphql_api/README.md

-please use GraphQLIDE or equivalent to access this endpoint: https://himama-clone-graphql-api.herokuapp.com/graphql
+Please use GraphQLIDE or equivalent to access this endpoint: https://himama-clone-graphql-api.herokuapp.com/graphql